A Perfect Day in Bratislava: Itinerary for River Cruisers

 Our first lock

-This was a morning for the Sun Deck and many people were making acquaintances, chatting, and just plain happy to be in the sun and fresh air.
-The deck filled up when we approached our first lock.
+Today was a perfect morning for the Sun Deck, and many people were making acquaintances, chatting, and just plain happy to be in the sun and fresh air.
+The deck filled up as we approached our first lock.
 Everyone wanted to watch as we passed through.
-It was a tight fit.

 Walls of the lock only inches from the ship River cruise vessels were designed to fit into locks perfectly.